 Better Alternatives to Unhealthy Relating

-• Research-identified destructive patterns
+• Research-identified patterns

-• Pitfalls to communication over regrettable incidents
+• Pitfalls to communication

-• Common driver
+• Common drivers

 • Control